 9.)
 After the exchange, sperm is stored for up to a year in chambers called spermathecae.

 10.)
-Fertilization happens inside the egg cocoon, which a worm will produce only one time a year.
+Fertilization happens inside the egg cocoon, which a worm will produce only 1 time a year.

 Also, check out the Critter Science YouTube channel.
 Videos added frequently!